brandleyzhou/paper-reading/slides/alex2018/content.md

 - Use homoscedastic uncertainty to weight the losses in multi-task learning models

-- Since homoscedastic uncertainty does not vary with input data, they interpret it as task uncertainty.

 ---

 #### Multi Task Learning with Homoscedastic Uncertainty